(Disclosure: Some of the links below may be affiliate links)

 For instance, we can look at the average trading for three S&P 500 funds:

 - SPDR S&P 500 ETF (SPY): This fund has a trading volume of 122 million shares per day.

 - iShares Core S&P 500 ETF (IVV): This fund only has 6.3 million trades average daily trading volume.

 - Vanguard S&P 500 ETF (VOO): This last fund only has 4.4 million trades per day on average.

-It is interesting that even though SPY is less than three times larger than VOO, it has thirty times more trading volume.
-It is very consistently one of the highest trading volume instrument on the stock market.
+Interestingly, even though SPY is less than three times larger than VOO, it has thirty times more trading volume.
+Thus, it is consistently one of the highest trading volume instruments on the stock market.